qdm12/caddy-scratch/README.md

 ### Plugins

-If you want to have for example the `minify` and the `ipfilter` plugins for example, build the image with:
+If you want to have for example the `minify` and the `ipfilter` plugins, build the image with:

 ```sh
 docker build -t qmcgaw/caddy --build-arg PLUGINS=minify,ipfilter https://github.com/qdm12/caddy-scratch.git